 9. If PCC infrastructure is used, the SMF + PGW-C informs the PCF about the change of, for example, the RAT type and UE location.

-10. SMF +PGW-C to target AMF: Nsmf_PDUSession_UpdateSMContext Response (PDU Session ID).
+10. SMF +PGW-C to target AMF: Nsmf_PDUSession_UpdateSMContext Response (PDU Session ID, NSAC counting indicator).

 SMF +PGW-C confirms reception of Handover Complete.
+If NSAC was required for the network slice in EPS, the SMF+PGW-C includes the NSAC support indicator.

 - If the SMF has not yet registered for this PDU Session ID, then the SMF registers with the UDM using Nudm_UECM_Registration (SUPI, DNN, PDU Session ID) for a given PDU Session as in step 4 of PDU Session Establishment Procedure in clause 4.3.2.